foxbit19/ceh-notes/README.md

 # CEHv11 notes

 These notes are mostly an outline of **what** a student needs to know to pass CEH v11 exam.
 You don't need to master every concept.
-Knowing everything is not far from impossible.

 There are 20 modules and each module contains 2 sections:

 - _concepts_, and
 - _tools_.

-For each module, familiarize with the _concepts_ section to get an outline of the entire CEH v11 program.

-Use _tools_ for your hands-on exercises.

 Do a lot of tests and simulations.
 You have to be ready.